It isn’t easy.

 Whether you’re planning to have more than one children, or you want to monitor more than one rooms, there are expandable monitors out there which might help.

 For instance, there are several video baby monitors on the market which can accommodate up to four cameras at one time.
 However, these cameras are mostly NOT included in the package of the monitor, so you would have to purchase them separately.

 Similarly, if both the parents want to monitor the baby, there are monitors out there which provide more than one parent unit.

 There you have it; ten of the best baby monitors currently available in the market with all the features as well as the shortcomings that we noticed during the testing phase.
 You also have the buying guide so that you know which features to choose – and which to avoid – while choosing the best baby monitor for your child.

-Still, as is always the case, we found two products better than the rest, the first of which is the Nest Baby Monitor.
+Still, as is always the case, we found two products better than the rest, the first of which is the top rated Google Nest Cam Indoor Wired Camera.
 Easy to setup, this camera is compatible with Nest smart home devices, and offers an impressive night-vision.
 More importantly, it offers excellent 1080p video quality so that you missing nothing going inside your child’s room.

 The second product which we think might suit your requirements is the LeFun Wireless Camera.
 In contrast to its name, the camera does much more than just surveillance.
 Apart from providing unlimited, Wi-Fi range, it offers remote pan, tilt and zoom functions, has a motion and sound detection features, and is also the most inexpensive product in this review.
 It means the majority of parents could afford it.